Mixing of orthogonal and skew-orthogonal polynomials and its relation to Wilson RMT: Conclusions

 As an application we considered the unquenched $k$-point correlation functions of the Hermitian and non-Hermitian Wilson random matrix ensemble.
 We derived a Pfaffian factorization in both cases.
-The one of the Hermitian matrix was already know before~\cite{Akemann:2011kj} but we traced the entries back to the two flavour partition functions, see subsection~\ref{sec4.1}, which is numerically advantageous.
+The one of the Hermitian matrix was already known before~\cite{Akemann:2011kj} but we traced the entries back to the two-flavor partition functions, see subsection~\ref{sec4.1}, which is a better expression for numerical evaluations.
 The Pfaffian of the non-Hermitian random matrix is a completely new result.
-We identified its kernels as two flavour partition functions, too, see subsection~\ref{sec4.2}.
+We identified its kernels as two-flavor partition functions, too, see subsection~\ref{sec4.2}.
 These partition functions can be readily interpreted as correlations of the complex conjugated pairs, the real eigenvalues corresponding to the right handed modes and the average chirality over the real eigenvalues.

 Although the random matrix $D_\W$ is non-Hermitian we did not need a Hermitization as it was introduced in Ref.~\cite{Feinberg:1997dk}.
 We circumvented this approach by splitting the kernels with bosonic flavors into two kinds of terms.
 One kind corresponds to the chirality over the real eigenvalues which exhibits no singularities in the bosonic determinants.
-The other term are integral transforms of partition functions with fermionic flavours instead of bosonic ones.
+The other term are integral transforms of partition functions with fermionic flavors instead of bosonic ones.
 Hence there are no problems of integrability anymore.
 Especially we have not to double the number of the bosonic dimensions in the superspace when applying the supersymmetry method.

-The Pfaffian factorization as well as the identification with two flavour partition functions carry over to the microscopic limit and, thus, to the spectral properties of the Wilson-Dirac operator in the $\epsilon$-regime \cite{Sharpe:1998xm,RS02,Bar:2003mh,Sharpe06}.
+The Pfaffian factorization as well as the identification with two-flavor partition functions carry over to the microscopic limit and, thus, to the spectral properties of the Wilson-Dirac operator in the $\epsilon$-regime \cite{Sharpe:1998xm,RS02,Bar:2003mh,Sharpe06}.
 Hence the results shown in Sec.~\ref{sec4} are a good starting point for an analytical study of the Hermitian and non-Hermitian Wilson-Dirac operator.
 In particular the calculation of the individual eigenvalue distributions will benefit of the structure since a representation as Fredholm Pfaffians are possible, see Ref.~\cite{Akemann:2012pn}.
-Fredholm determinants and Pfaffians are compact expressions simplifying the perturbative expansion of the gap probability in the $k$-point correlation function to obtain the individual eigenvalue distributions.
+Fredholm determinants and Pfaffians are compact expressions simplifying the perturbative expansion of the gap probability in the $k$-point correlations function to obtain the individual eigenvalue distributions.

 Moreover, the skew-orthogonal polynomials and the Christoffel Darboux-like formula also appearing as kernels of the Pfaffian determinants reduce to a quickly converging sum, see Eq.~\eref{3.5.4}, and two-fold integrals over phases, see Eqs.~\eref{3.5.5} and \eref{3.5.6}, respectively.